xuankimtran/docs-1/pages/katalon-studio/docs/test-suite-report.md

 RunConfiguration.getReportFolder()
 ```

-You can also retrieve other information through the RunConfiguartion package, please refer to this documentation: **[RunConfiguration](https://api-docs.katalon.com/com/kms/katalon/core/configuration/RunConfiguration.html)**
+You can also retrieve other information through the RunConfiguartion package, please refer to this documentation: [RunConfiguration](https://api-docs.katalon.com/com/kms/katalon/core/configuration/RunConfiguration.html).

 ## Video Capturing

-> * [K-Lite Codec](https://www.codecguide.com/download_kl.htm) is recommended to play the Katalon Studio test execution video.
+> * K-Lite Codec is recommended to play the Katalon Studio test execution video.
+You can download K-Lite Codec in the Codec Guide website: [K-Lite Codec](https://www.codecguide.com/download_kl.htm).
-> * Support execution at Test Suite level.
+> * Support execution at the test suite level.
-> * Support all browsers **except for** Remote, Headless, Kobiton, Custom.
+> * Support all browsers except for Remote, Headless, Kobiton, Custom.
 For remote or headless browsers, it's recommended to use [Katalium Server](https://docs.katalon.com/katalium-server/docs/katalium-server-katalon-studio-remote-machine.html) to view captured sessions.
-> * Recording **parallel execution** is **NOT** supported yet
+> * Recording parallel execution is NOT supported yet.

 Debugging can be time-consuming and challenging for many automation testers.
 Katalon Studio helps solve this problem by supporting users with the ability to capture test execution via video format.
 Users can enable video capturing feature in Project Settings.